770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 c)        Tell me a time when you learned something about yourself
 d)        Tell me a time when you learned something new

+Jenkins pipeline google doc rather than a document

 10. Deadline / Efficiency
 a)        Tell me a time when you missed a deadline

+Hackathon project in my company.

+The upgrader is a py script.
+I working on moving the upgrader into the logic of our middleware Also working with front end team to make sure the user operations are queued.

+I was mostly focusing on the  user operations are queued.
+But as the deadline is approaching.
+I realized I won't have enough time to move the logic of the py scirp to the middleware(which is written by java).
+So I modified the upgrader so if it finishes it will write a dummy file and I create a logic to trigger the script and waiting for that script to finish by checking the dummy file.
+And finnally our team was able to finish all the requirements and I was able to actually move the logic into java file after the hackthon.

+I think this expericene teach me to be careful about deadline, and try my best to use some methods to develiver the result.

 b)        Tell me a time when you had to deal with a tight deadline but deliver in time
 c)        Tell me a time when you provided a simple solution to a complex problem
 d)        Tell me a time you had to be very strategic in multitasks and meet all your top priorities.
 e)        Describe a long-term project that you managed.
 How did you keep everything moving along in a timely manner?

+Hackathon project in my company.

+The upgrader is a py script.
+I working on moving the upgrader into the logic of our middleware Also working with front end team to make sure the user operations are queued.

+I was mostly focusing on the  user operations are queued.
+But as the deadline is approaching.
+I realized I won't have enough time to move the logic of the py scirp to the middleware(which is written by java).
+So I modified the upgrader so if it finishes it will write a dummy file and I create a logic to trigger the script and waiting for that script to finish by checking the dummy file.
+And finnally our team was able to finish all the requirements and I was able to actually move the logic into java file after the hackthon.

 11. Frugality